capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Viewing Pending Trade Requests

-Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* trade requests.
+Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* transactions.
 Like before, I constructed this using **Hibernate** and *form-model-binding*.

 Let's confirm the trade request.
 Behind the scenes the *pending* status of the trade request is terminated.
 A *transaction object is genrated*, which contains references to the trade request, the users involved, and the time of the trade.
-The transaction is saved to the database.
+Then, the transaction is saved to the database.

 #### Completing the Trades